kylechui/config.nvim/README.md

     └── ...
     lua
     ├── keybinds.lua
-    ├── plugins.lua
     ├── settings.lua
     ├── utils.lua
-    └── pluginSettings
+    └── plugins
         └── ...
     └── luasnippets
         └── ...

 * `ftplugin/` -- Stores various settings for specific file types
 * `keybinds.lua` -- Stores various key maps
-* `plugins.lua` -- Defines which plugins will be installed
 * `settings.lua` -- General settings and options
 * `utils.lua` -- Some helper functions
-* `pluginSettings/` -- A folder full of the configurations needed for each individual plugin, stored in the form `pluginSettings/[pluginName].lua`
+* `plugins/` -- A folder full of the configurations needed for each individual plugin, stored in the form `plugins/[pluginName].lua`
 * `luasnippets/` -- My snippets configuration for each language I use, stored in the form `luasnippets/[fileType].lua`